jrburke/module/docs/design-background/locations-config.md

 Are those surmountable via `locate` overrides?
 Not really, because the value is dependent on the caller to locate, locate does not have enough to disambiguate a call for 'some/thing.html' and a 'some/thing' that is for the .js file as a sibling to the .html file.

-What if those are moduleConfig options to the loader plugins?
-That means having deeper knowledge that a package may need a moduleConfig for a loader plugin that it may use, and what config format that should take, which breaks encapsulation -- the package is no longer an encapsulated entity that just specifies module ID dependencies.
+What if those are moduleData options to the loader plugins?
+That means having deeper knowledge that a package may need a moduleData for a loader plugin that it may use, and what config format that should take, which breaks encapsulation -- the package is no longer an encapsulated entity that just specifies module ID dependencies.

 ## Selected approach